Is Your Employer Requiring You to Work Off the Clock?

 Of course, such off-the-clock work could put you into overtime territory if you exceed 40 hours worked in a 7-day work week.
 In this case, you could have a claim for unpaid overtime.

 Odds are good that you are not the only employee being treated this way by your employer.
 You and your colleagues have the right to pursue a class or collective action against your employer to recover unpaid wages for all of your off-the-clock work.
-We have extensive experience handling these types of cases in Ohio and beyond.
+Our wage law attorneys have extensive experience handling these types of cases in Ohio and beyond.

 There is no such thing as volunteer work.
 It is your time, and you are entitled to be paid for it.
-If you perform off-the-clock work without pay, contact us for a free, confidential consultation with an experienced wage law attorney.
+If you perform off-the-clock work without pay, contact us for a free, confidential consultation with a member of our legal team.
 We can help.